 Time will tell whether the science (and art) of tire characterization and modeling can dovetail more seamlessly into virtual sign-off processes, DIL simulations, and so on.
 Cross-industry cooperation initiatives such as the OpenTIRE library (which aims to accelerate progress in tire modeling) will certainly be a part of the advancements to come.
 Along the way perhaps we'll even uncover some of the fundamental, first-principle mysteries about how tires actually do what they do!

-To learn more about how human involvement in the virtual sign-off process is enabled via technologies such as Driver-in-the-Loop (DIL) simulation, download our FREE white paper, “Look Down the Road: Driving Simulator Technology & How Automotive Manufacturers will Benefit.
+To learn more about how human involvement in the virtual sign-off process is enabled via technologies such as Driver-in-the-Loop (DIL) simulation, download our FREE eBook, Looking down the road: Harnessing the benefits of driving simulator technology.